tiev-tongji/quadric_slam-deprecated/README.md

 Attention: This project is under construction, so it may NOT work well.
 Contact us freely if you have questions.

 This code contains a basic implementation for Quaqric SLAM.
-Given RGB and 2D object detection, the algorithm detects quadrics from several frames then formulate an object SLAM to optimize both camera pose and qadric poses.
+Given RGB and 2D object detection, the algorithm detects quadrics from several frames then formulate an object SLAM to optimize both camera pose and quadric poses.
+Besides, we try to use a nonparameter function to solve the data association problem during the process.

 **Authors:** [tiev-tongji]